-Department of Justice and Constitutional Development
+Department of Justice and Constitutional Development (DoJ&CD)

-The DoJ&CD derives its mandate from a number of acts. in addition to the mandate it derives from the Constitution of the Republic of South Africa of 1996.
+The DoJ&CD derives its mandate from a number of Acts, in addition to the mandate it derives from the Constitution of the Republic of South Africa of 1996.
 These Acts and the constitutional framework assign functions to the department, such as the:

-- · establishment and functioning of magistrates' courts and Specialised Courts: - · appointment of judges and other judicial officers, their conditions of service, discipline and training; - · establishment and functioning of the National Prosecuting Authority (NPA), the Special Investigating Unit (SIU) and the Asset Forfeiture Unit (AFU). - conduct of criminal proceedings, the investigation of organised crime and corruption, and the forfeiture of assets obtained through illicit means: - · establishment and functioning of bodies responsible for legal aid, law reform and rule making: - · appointment of masters of the high courts and the administration of the Guardian's Fund and deceased and insolvent estates: the regulation and provisioning of legal advisory services to government departments; the promotion, protection and enforcement of certain human rights: the protection of vulnerable groups: and support to Chapter 9 institutions.
+- establishment of magistrate's courts, and the appointment of magistrates and other judicial officers; - appointment of judges and other judicial officers, their conditions of service, discipline and training; - establishment and functioning of the National Prosecuting Authority (NPA); - · conducting of criminal proceedings; - the prosecution of organised crime and corruption, and the forfeiture of assets obtained through illicit means; - provision of witness protection to vulnerable and intimidated witnesses and their related persons in judicial proceedings; - establishment and functioning of bodies responsible for legal aid, law reform and rule making; - · appointment of masters of the high courts; - · management of third-party funds; - · administration of the Guardian's Fund and deceased and insolvent estates: - · regulation and provision of legal advisory services to government departments; - · management of state litigation; - · promotion, protection and enforcement of human rights; and - protection of vulnerable groups; and the provision of support to Chapter 9 institutions.

-Chapter 12 of the National Development Plan sets out a vision for building safer communities in South Africa through, among other things, strengthening the criminal justice system.
-This vision is expressed in terms of Outcome 3 (all people in South Africa are and feel safe) of government's 2014-2019 Medium Term Strategic Framework, with which the work of the DoJ&CD is closely aligned.
+Chapter 12 of the National Development Plan sets out a vision for building and maintaini. ng safe communities in South Africa through, among other things, strengthening the criminal justice system.
+This vision is expressed in terms of Priority 5 (social cohesion and safe communities) of government's 2019-2024 Medium Term Strategic Framework.